Pexers/AI-and-cognitive-systems/README.md

 </p>

 ### Module3 - Autonomous Agent using Reactive, Adaptive and Deliberative layers
 It is intended to realize an agent capable of navigating in a space with obstacles and a target to collect.
 The agent movement is continuous or discrete depending on the challenge.
 The first image shows a reactive agent (continuous movement) while the second one shows an adaptive agent (discrete movement).
+The deliberative layer uses both adaptive and reactive layer, the results obtained for the deliberative implementation weren't as good as the other ones.
 <p align="center">
 <img src="https://github.com/Pexers/AI-and-cognitive-systems/blob/master/images/module3-reactive.jpg" width="330">
 <img src="https://github.com/Pexers/AI-and-cognitive-systems/blob/master/images/module3-adaptive.jpg" width="330">